ibm-cloud-docs/codeengine/deploy-job.md

 Learn about the options that you can specify when you create or run your job.
 Note that options can vary between the console and the CLI.
 {: shortdesc}

+### Memory and CPU
+{: #deploy-job-combo}

+When you deploy your job, you can specify the amount of memory and CPU that your job can consume.
+These amounts can vary, depending on if your job is compute-intensive, memory-intensive, or balanced.
+{: shortdesc}

+By default, your job is assigned 4 G of memory and 1 vCPU.
+For more information about selecting memory and CPU, see [Determining memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).

 ### Creating and running a job with commands and arguments
 {: #job-cmd-args}